This is a quick and Creamy Saffron Garbanzo Bean stew recipe great when craving a great nutritious casserole with a very different flavor kick!

-This recipe is part of our repertoire of How to Make a Protein-Packed Meal (if made with vegan mozzarella a) which works perfectly.
+This recipe is part of our repertoire of How to Make a Protein-Packed Meal (if made with vegan mozzarella) which works perfectly.
 It is an instant pot recipe that is made in minutes.

-It would be best if you had pre-cooked chickpea beans, vegan mozzarella cheese (or brie), mushrooms, saffron, and herbs.
+It would be best to have canned garbanzo beans, vegan mozzarella cheese (or brie), mushrooms, saffron, and herbs.

 - Chop.
 Start chopping your shallots (or red onion), half of the mushrooms, and garlic.

-- Add the canned or previously cooked chickpeas, saffron, and herbs.
+- Add the canned or previously cooked chickpeas, saffron, and herbs; stirring occasionally.

-- Add a dollop of plant "cheese" to each serving.
+- Add a dollop of dairy-free cheese (or add coconut milk) to each serving of garbanzo beans stew.

-Cheese - we love using melty vegan cheese, but we use to have this recipe with Brie cheese and it was lovely.
-If you are vegetarian you can substitute the vegan cheese and you will have the same results.
+We love melty vegan cheese, but we used to have this recipe with Brie cheese, which was lovely.
+If you are vegetarian, you can substitute the vegan cheese, and you will have the same results.
 What is important is to have a cheese that will melt quickly minutes before serving the dish.

 How to cook chickpeas.
-If you are using raw garbanzo beans and you want them to be soft and creamy fast, add a teaspoon of baking soda to the boiling water.
+If you use raw garbanzo beans and want them to be soft and creamy fast, add a teaspoon of baking soda to the boiling water.

 You will see that a froth will come up immediately.
 Take it away al let it boil.
 They will take only from fifteen to twenty minutes.

-However, it is also recommended to leave the dried chickpeas soaking overnight, to achieve better results.
+However, leaving the dried chickpeas soaking overnight is also recommended to achieve better results.

 Benefits of garbanzo beans